4 Maccabees: Synopsis

 The work consists of a prologue and two main sections.
 The first advances the philosophical thesis on the basis of examples from the Law of Moses and the biblical tradition while the second illustrates the points made using examples drawn from 2 Maccabees: the martyrdom of Eleazar and the woman with seven sons under King Antiochus IV Epiphanes of the Seleucid Empire.
 The last chapters concern the author's impressions drawn from these martyrdoms.
-It has been suggested that, while 2 Maccabees was written with appeals to emotion, sentiment, and drama (pathos), 4 Maccabees considerably more intellectual about the matter.
-The martyred woman calmly debates her captors, explaining why her actions are rational given God's promise of rewards in the afterlife, akin to arguments favored by Stoic philosophy.
+It has been suggested that, while 2 Maccabees was written with appeals to emotion, sentiment, and drama (pathos), 4 Maccabees is considerably more intellectual about the matter.
+The martyred woman calmly debates her captors, explaining why her actions are rational given God's promise of rewards in the afterlife, using arguments akin to those favored by Stoic philosophy.
 The author of 4 Maccabees still appreciates the power of arousing emotions, however.
 The work goes into more grisly detail concerning the martyrdoms themselves than 2 Maccabees; "even now, we ourselves shudder as we hear of the suffering of these young men" (4 Maccabees 14:9).
 The author has the clear rhetorical intent of arousing admiration and emulation of these examples of devotion to the Jewish law.

 The work is in fluent and complicated Greek using the rhetorical argumentative style of the time.
 Harry Orlinsky describes it as "an elaborate variation, in philosophical and highly dramatic vein, of the theme" of 2 Maccabees 6:18–7:4.
 The work uses secular allusions to Greek-style athletics and military contests, calling Eleazar a "noble athlete" and the martyred mother of the seven sons a "soldier of God".

 The work defends the merits of Judaism in a Hellenized world.
 According to it, devout practice of Judaism perfects the values held dear in Greek and Roman contexts, with the martyrs presented in terms reminiscent of Greek sages.